-The boat safari is one of the best ways to view forest animals due to the excellent visibility it affords.
+Later this morning a road transfer is taken through Mbomo Village before continuing through Odzala-Kokoua National Park in time to reach Mboko Camp for lunch.
+A late afternoon river cruise is included; boat safaris here are one of best ways to view forest animals due to the excellent visibility they afford.
 As you glide downstream, you may spot various animals cooling off on the riverbank, such as forest elephant, forest buffalo, primates such as putty-nosed monkey and de Brazza’s monkey, slender-snouted and African dwarf crocodiles, birds, bongo (the largest of the forest antelopes), and the reclusive sitatunga (marshbuck).
-On arrival in the Mboko area, a drive along the forest edge as you make your way from the river to camp unveils new and fantastic scenery.

 One of the highlights of this area is the chance to get even closer to nature by kayaking the Lekoli River while you soak in the atmosphere of your surroundings.The kayak trip takes around two hours, paddling downstream with the gentle current.
 Finally, a walk of around one hour, which involves wading through the knee-deep clear water of forest streams and creeks, brings you to Lango Bai, a habitat rich in wildlife.

-Once at camp you have an opportunity to settle in, freshen up and have lunch before embarking on a short late afternoon activity (time permitting), which may consist of a walk around Lango Bai and the forest fringe, or a drive across the savannah and a night drive back to camp with intriguing opportunities to see some of Odzala’s more secretive nocturnal creatures.
+Once at camp you have an opportunity to settle in, freshen up and have lunch before embarking on a short late afternoon activity (time permitting), which may consist of a walk around Lango Bai and the forest fringe, or birdwatching from the camp deck.

-An early morning wake-up is followed by a light breakfast, after which you embark on your first activity for the day.
-This could be a walk from camp through Lango Bai and down the clear, shallow waters of the Lango Stream to its confluence with the Lekoli River.
-A motorised pirogue will then head upstream for two hours.
-The return to camp includes a downstream portion of the river followed by a drive through the savannah.
+An early morning wake-up is followed by a light breakfast and coffee on the main deck, after which you embark on your first activity for the day.
+This is a walk from camp through Lango Bai along a wooden pathway before joining a vehicle safari transfer through the savannah to Mboko Camp

 After an early start and a light breakfast on the deck at Mboko Camp, you depart for nearby Mboko airstrip, normally arriving back in Brazzaville late morning.
 Back in civilisation, you have time to unwind and digest this incredible adventure on your last night in Brazzaville.